SET-IITGN/TracerSET/README.md

 - Advanced concurrency features (threads, multiprocessing, async execution) are not fully supported; tracing is limited to the currently executing Python thread and frame context, without coverage of inter-process execution or event-loop-level scheduling.
 - Not intended as a replacement for production-grade debuggers or profilers.
 - Some visualization features depend on external tools such as Graphviz and xdot.
+- Cognitive complexity analysis relies on external tooling and may vary across tool versions and environments.
 ---

 ## Responsible Use Notice